 Picture yourself walking down the aisle of a grocery store looking for the coffee section.
 You see it, it’s halfway down the aisle to your right.
 “Ok I see it now, there’s my favorite product…and there’s my brand, oh what’s that?
 Hmm…looks interesting”.
-Such a scenario is why you need to monitor your brand presence on retail shelves or how well your brand stands out among the sea of similar products.
+Such a scenario is why you need to monitor your brand presence on retail shelves or how well your brand stands out among a sea of similar products.

 Shelf Space and Brand Presence

-The number of products in the marketplace is continually increasing while shelf space shrinks, due to the rise of private labels and smaller retail formats.
-Faced with increasingly complex decisions about which products to place where and how to create a profitable brand presence, sales teams are often ill-equipped to make the right decisions.
+The number of products in the marketplace is continually increasing while shelf space shrinks, due to rise of private labels and smaller retail formats.
+Faced with increasingly complex decisions about which products to place where, and how to create a profitable brand presence, sales teams are often ill-equipped to make the right decisions.

 People expect things on the top to be of higher quality.
 In fact, they expect things on top to be better in general.
 Ever heard the phrase “top of the shelf”.
 Enterprises can bump up the brand presence simply by tweaking its placement on the shelf.

 There is no doubt that shelf monitoring and shelf placement can attract new customers to a brand.
-If the company is targeting millennials with an open mind who don’t just buy products based on brand or based on price, companies have to increase their shelf presence.
+If the brand is targeting millennials with an open mind who don’t just buy products based on brand or based on price, brands have to increase their shelf presence.
 The same principles of visibility hold true for online sales, where ensuring search engines are primed with keywords for your brand will increase visibility.

-However, getting prime placement in retail stores do take more money off your marketing budget, but. it’s money well spent, and marketing managers nowadays re-allocate their budgets to pay more attention to the point of sale and think more about brand presence instead of just brand preference.
+However, getting prime placement in retail stores do take more money off your marketing budget, but it’s money well spent, and marketing managers nowadays re-allocate their budgets to pay more attention to the point of sale and think more about brand presence instead of just brand preference.
 Spending a part of your marketing money at the point where people actually make the decision in the store helps increase brand awareness and visibility and perhaps even your brand image

 The Perfect Solution: ShelfWatch